Moving to the city

 Thinking of all that money makes me a bit more partial to the idea of buying a place for myself…

-5 thoughts on “Moving to the city”
+5 responses to “Moving to the city”

 1. Congratulation.